wp-plugins/updraftplus/readme.txt

 * TWEAK: Clean up temporary files earlier where safe+possible (can lower disk space requirements)
 * TWEAK: Re-scan of known sets now removes those known to be gone from the list
 * TWEAK: Made a few things use AJAX instead of full page loads
+* TWEAK: Replace Rackspace logo with current version
+* TWEAK: Warn users if they have W3 Total Cache's object cache (which has a bug that affects scheduled tasks) active.
+* TWEAK: Add a notice for users who have turned on debugging (some forget to turn it off, then ask for support when they see lots of debugging notices)

 = 1.6.2 - 05/11/2013 =
 * FIX: Prevent PHP fatal error on some database restores